Ivovis/week-09-Assignment/README.md

 ### Checkpoint 3

-I now have a the newpost route working, rediecting the user back to their profile page displaying the new post, the Home page displays all posts, in both cases the latest post is at the top, I use a single component for this - CommentList.jsx it is is given a who="" we get the full list if we use who={clerk-user-id} we get just the posts from the correct user.
+I now have a the newpost route working, redirecting the user back to their profile page displaying the new post, the Home page displays all posts, in both cases the latest post is at the top, I use a single component for this - CommentList.jsx it is is given a who="" we get the full list if we use who={clerk-user-id} we get just the posts from the correct user.

 If a user tries to make a post without first creating a profile they will be directed to profile creation page.